48763/devops-note/service/nginx/log-format.md

 ON if the request came in through a secure channel (for example, SSL), OFF if the request came through an insecure channel.

-“on” if connection operates in SSL mode, or an empty string otherwise
+"on" if connection operates in SSL mode, or an empty string otherwise
 ```log

 ```

 ### is_args

-“?” if a request line has arguments, or an empty string otherwise
+"?" if a request line has arguments, or an empty string otherwise
 ```log

 ```